-1. I always trace the shapes for my finished project first.
+I always trace the shapes for my finished project first.
 Why?
-Because if pencil marks get on my surface, then I can paint over them.
+Because if pencil/pen marks get on my surface, then I can paint over them.
 Start by tracing the top of the minis onto your spare sheets of plain paper.
 These will be your templates for cutting out the scrapbook papers later on.
-At this this time you should also trace any wood shapes you are going to use (like my gingerbread man).
-Set those sheets aside –you’ll cut them while the paint is drying on your project.

-4. You are now going to cut the paper(s).
+You are now going to cut the paper(s).
 Grab your templates and place them down onto the scrapbooking paper.
 Cut out the shapes of the plaques and of the gingerbread man.
 The circle plaque is nice because you can just use a circle cutter on that one.

 When your plaques are dry, adhere these paper pieces to the fronts of the plaques and wood piece(s) using the Mod Podge.
 Try not to get any on the edges of the minis because it will cause the glitter to dull.
-Completely smooth out all air bubbles and allow to dry for 15 – 20 minutes.

 Here’s the fun part – go crazy with embellishments!
 Check out my picture to see what I did.
-Use your Beacon glue to glue any wood pieces down, then add embellishments as desired.
+Use your craft glue to glue any wood pieces down, then add embellishments as desired.
 Try to use items in your stash; it’s fun!

 Allow the minis to dry for at least 24 hours before using.